HStewartGitHome/BlazorSchools/readme.md

 Updated: 02/18/2021

-Updated projects that use Performance object to return PerformanceRecord as new .Net 5 0.0 This ios only currently for performance and only when returning Json.
+Updated projects that use Performance object to return PerformanceRecord as new .Net 5 This is only currently for performance and only when returning Json.
+Angular and React did not have to change.

 Database services
 =================